centny/Centny/Articles/How to configure golang develop environment with debug and unit test debug.md

 *note:the GOPATH must be added to environment.(on osx,see Add Environment for launch on Darwin)*

 1. Select Sublime Text 2 >Perference>Package Setting>GoSublime>Setting-Default,then add *"GOPATH":"${GS_GOPATH}:${GOPATH}"* to env.
-2. Select Sublime Text 2 >Perference>Package Setting>GoGdb->Setting-Default,then add *"sublimegdb_go_cmd":"/usr/local/go/bin/go"*
+2. Select Sublime Text 2 >Perference>Package Setting>GoGdb->Setting-Default,then add *"go_cmd":"/usr/local/go/bin/go"*

 	support configure:

-	- sublimegdb_go_cmd	:
+	- go_cmd	:

-		the go executable command full path.
+		the go executable command full path.it can be configure by every prjoect,see *Go project configure:sublimegdb_go_cmd*
-	- sublimegdb_rags:
+	- rargs:

-		the run extend argument for command.suggest it is added every project,see *Go project configure*
+		the run extend argument for command.suggest it is added every project,see *Go project configure:sublimegdb_rargs*

-	- sublimegdb_commandline:
+	- commandline:

-		the debug command line,such as *gdb --interpreter=mi --args ${binp} ${args}*. suggest it is added every project,see *Go project configure*
+		the debug command line,such as *gdb --interpreter=mi --args ${binp} ${args}*. suggest it is added every project,see *Go project configure:sublimegdb_commandline*

-	- sublimegdb_workingdir:
+	- workingdir:

-		the gdb debug working directory.suggest it is added to every project,see *Go project configure*
+		the gdb debug working directory.suggest it is added to every project,see *Go project configure:sublimegdb_workingdir*

 ##Go Project Configure